-Blue sky as seen from the Junipero Serra Elementary School campus
+Blue sky seen from Junipero Serra Elementary School campus

 SSFUSD Reorganizes Math Curriculum